Wikunia/brackets-FuncDocr/README.md

 Have fun and stay tuned!

+## v0.3.0
++ It's possible to update a doc block if you add a parameter or delete one (you need to use the shortcut again)

 ## v0.2.0
 + You get the tag `@returns` if the function returns a value
 + The `[[Type]]` is recognized if possible.

-## Next
-* check if the function already has JS/PHPDocs